What are Chinese Card Games?

 Gong Zhu 拱猪

 The Chinese version of the classic Hearts game.
 The goal of the game is to get as close to 1000 points without exceeding it.
-Points are awarded or deducted from cards, and each have a specific point value.
+Points are awarded or deducted from cards, and each has a specific point value.
 Unlike hearts, the card-passing step is skipped in Gong Zhu.
 The rounds last 15 minutes, and end when all but one player has lost.

 Dou Di Zhu 斗地主

 A popular 3-player game in China, having similarities to DaLaoEr.
 Players are dealt 17 cards each and the last 3 cards are placed aside.
 The players then play cards in combinations to earn the win.
-Unlike DaLaoEr, non-poker combinations are used, and it can be handy to have a list at your side.
+Unlike DaLaoEr, non-poker combinations are used, and it can be handy to have a list by your side.
 Jokers are not wild cards in this game, but rather specific winning conditions, letting a combination win against everything else.

 Sheng Ji 升級

 Frequently Asked Questions